Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/HarmonizedInterfaces.md

 * Any actor with control of a domain is allowed to publish harmonized interfaces for interoperability, and share and publish the definition with others.

-* Any device, be it a standalone device, or embedded in a concentrator, can implement any number of harmionized interfaces.
+* Any device, be it a standalone device, or embedded in a [concentrator](/Concentrator.md), can implement any number of harmionized interfaces.

-* Any other device, be it a standalone device, or embedded in a concentrator, with access permission to the first device, can retrieve the list of supported harmonized interfaces, in order to learn how it can interoperate with the device.
+* Any other device, be it a standalone device, or embedded in a [concentrator](/Concentrator.md), with  permission to the first device, can retrieve the list of supported harmonized interfaces, in order to learn how it can interoperate with the device.

 * Sensor data readout, and actuator control operations are performed using the operations defined for [Communication Patterns](/Index.md#communicationPatterns) using formats as defined